self-care = social justice.

 and

-b) you might die a blissed-out death on the sushi unnamed-person keeps warning you is “dangerous” before you reach fifty nine million.
+b) you might die a blissed-out death on the non-metaphorical makizushi someone keeps warning you is “dangerous” before you exceed 59 million.

-(ie, the only “time wasted” is worry given to what might never happen.)]
+(ie, the only “time wasted” is worry given to what might never even happen.)]

-yes, but what can mr monk do besides swallow—ie unhealthily suppress—his anger and pretend to be zen while the world disturbs his every meditation?” ?
+“yes, but what can mr monk do besides swallow—ie unhealthily suppress—his anger and pretend to be zen while the world disturbs his every meditation?” i hear you wonder.

 he can set a boundary.